hnky/VSTS-Deploy-AppSettings/AzureAppServiceSetAppSettings/overview.md

 This simple task allows you to set your App Settings on an Azure App Service like a Web App or API App in one simple task.

+It is perfect in a setup where you have multiple webapps with the same settingsname and different values.

 ### Get started ###
 Add the task to you VSTS by clicking install.
 Next add the task to a deployment pipeline.